govigilant/laravel-healthchecks/README.md

 ### Scheduler

-This package automatically schedules a command and a job to verify if your sheduler and queue workers are running.
+This package automatically schedules a command and a job to verify if your scheduler and queue workers are running.
 If you do not want or want to customize this behavior, you can disable the automatic scheduling in the config file by setting `schedule` to `false`.

 Ensure to schedule the `php artisan vigilant:scheduler-heartbeat` yourself if you disable automatic scheduling.